Updated At: Apr 8, 2026

 This comparison breaks down Pin and Juicebox across eight categories: database coverage, AI sourcing approach, outreach performance, pricing, ATS integrations, compliance, workflow tools, and agency support.
 Every claim is backed by verifiable data.

-TL;DR: Pin offers 850M+ profiles, 48% outreach response rates, and pricing from $100/mo (free tier included).
-Juicebox has 800M+ profiles with strong NLP search but locks ATS integrations behind its enterprise plan and doesn't publish response rate data.
-Pin covers more of the recruiting cycle.
+TL;DR: Pin offers 850M+ profiles, 48% outreach response rates, and pricing from $100/seat/mo (free tier included) with AI agents built in.
+Juicebox hiked prices to $139/seat/mo, charges $200 extra for AI Agents, dropped LinkedIn outreach support, and locks ATS integrations behind its enterprise plan.
+Pin covers more of the recruiting cycle at a lower price point.

 How Do Pin and Juicebox Compare at a Glance?